Drive-Away Dolls: Plot

-Arliss and Flint burst into their room, retrieve Santos' head and the briefcase, and abduct the women at gunpoint.
-The women are tied to chairs and gagged in the backroom at a dog racing track.
-Chief arrives to meet them all and explains that the sex toys are created from plaster molds from the genitals of powerful public figures by Tiffany Plastercaster.
+Arliss and Flint burst into their room, retrieve Santos' head and the briefcase, and abduct Jamie and Marian at gunpoint.
+The women are tied to chairs and gagged in a backroom at a dog racing track.
+Chief arrives to meet them all and explains that the sex toys are created from plaster moulds from the genitals of influential public figures by Tiffany Plastercaster.

 Channel is fearful that his reputation will be ruined if anyone learns of the dildo, which Jamie had used and left behind in the hotel room.
 After the gangsters have an argument that leads to Flint shooting the other two dead and running away, Jamie and Marian escape.
-They briefly make an escape plan to retrieve the last dildo and regroup at a new hotel.
-Once they regroup, Jamie and Marian shower together where Marian states that she wants to make love with Senator Channel's dildo which they do.
+They briefly make a plan to retrieve the last dildo and regroup at a new hotel.
+Once there, Jamie and Marian shower together, where Marian states that she wants to make love with Senator Channel's dildo, which they do.
 Then, they decide to blackmail Channel.

 Sukie has also been en route to Tallahassee in her capacity as a police officer after Jamie tipped her off.
 Jamie and Marian meet Channel at a lesbian bar and give him the dildo in exchange for one million dollars.
-Sukie intercepts them as they exit, and Channel, misinterpreting the interaction, turns back around to try and kill the women.
+Sukie intercepts them as they exit, and Channel, misinterpreting the interaction, turns back around to try to kill the women.
 Sukie shoots him.
 Channel survives, but his reputation is ruined when newspapers begin publishing articles about his criminal connections and the dildo collection.

 The next day, Jamie and Marian meet with Marian's aunt at their hotel.
-Jamie casually mentions that she and Marian plan to go to Massachusetts as same-sex marriage is legal there.
-As the trio drive away, a bellhop races to give them a bag that they have left behind which contains two plaster casts Jamie had made of the dildo modeled after Channel's penis.
+Jamie casually mentions that she and Marian plan to go to Massachusetts, as same-sex marriage is legal there.
+As the trio drives away, a bellhop races to give them a bag that they have left behind, which contains two plaster casts Jamie had made of the dildo modeled after Channel's penis.